apache/couchdb-documentation/rfcs/008-map-indexes.md

 ## Abstract

 Map indexes will have their own data model stored in FoundationDB.
-The model includes grouping map indexes via their design doc's view signature.
+Map indexes will be grouped via their design doc's view signature.
 Each index will have the index key/value pairs stored, along with the last sequence number from the changes feed used to update the index.

-Indexes will use the changes feed and be updated via the background tasks queue.
-If the index only needs a very small update, the update can happen in the request instead of via the background job queue.
+Indexes will use the changes feed and be updated via the background jobs api.
 There will be new size limitations on keys (10KB) and values (100KB) that are emitted from a map function.

 ## Requirements Language

-[NOTE]: # ( Do not alter the section below.
-Follow its instructions. )
+[note]: # " Do not alter the section below.
+Follow its instructions. "

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
 [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119.txt).

 ## Terminology

 `Sequence`: a 13 byte value formed by combining the current `Incarnation` of the database and the `Versionstamp` of the transaction.
 Sequences are monotonically increasing even when a database is relocated across FoundationDB clusters.
 See (RFC002)[LINK TBD] for a full explanation.

 `View Signature`: A md5 hash of the views, options, view language defined in a design document.

 ---

 ## Detailed Description

-CouchDB views are used to create secondary indexes for the documents stored in a CouchDB database.
+CouchDB views are used to create secondary indexes for all documents stored in a CouchDB database.
 An index is defined by creating a map/reduce functions in a design document.
 This document describes building the map indexes on top of FoundationDB (FDB).

-### Data model

-A map index is created via a design document, an example is shown below:
+A map index is created via a map function defined in a design document, an example is shown below:

 ```json
 {